 Hey y’all.
 It’s been a minute.
-I took three months off writing while I was in and out of the hospital.
+I took a handful of months off writing while I was in and out of the hospital.
 I’m happy to be back though :) I missed writing.
 Let’s jump back into my first ER visit…

 Flash forward to the appointment, where the string of excruciating tests began.
 My OBGYN was concerned and I had every test done the gynecology floor could offer.
+A culture, STD panel, and various swabs.
 Unfortunately, all results were negative.
 Little did I know, that these gut wrenching symptoms were from a complication from my c-section in 2019.

-The next step was an abdominal ultrasound.
-I wasn’t too nervous about this – my pain was internal, I couldn’t fathom something like that hurting.
-Yet, I was terribly wrong.
+My doctor recommended an abdominal ultrasound.
 It felt like a special kind of hell as the technician kneaded into my belly for a good look at each organ.
 To this day, I’ve had seven ultrasounds and each time, I wish I swished four ibuprofen beforehand.

-The first ultrasound showed no abnormalities.
+The ultrasound showed no abnormalities.
 At this point, my OBGYN was convinced I had Endometriosis.
-She came to this conclusion because my scans were clean.
+My scans were clean, what else would it be?
 The only way to diagnose Endometriosis is to surgically check for lesions with a laparoscopy.
 My doctor mentioned most surgeons do not want to schedule a surgery until it is certain the pain won’t resolve on its own.
 She referred me to pelvic floor therapy for eight weeks.
 If therapy didn't help, we'd schedule the surgery.